drakeerv/perlin/README.md

 ## Usage

 This library can be used for generating random terrain for games or getting perlin noise.
 This library also supports octaves.
+It outputs a number from -10 to 10.

 ## Example